jpmikkers/ImportBookmarksToEdge/README.md

 # ImportBookmarksToEdge
-Powershell script to import bookmarks into Edge browser
+Powershell script to import bookmarks into Edge browser.
+\
+\
+If you're looking for a way to import bookmarks into Google Chrome browser, visit the [ImportBookmarksToChrome](https://github.com/jpmikkers/ImportBookmarksToChrome) repository.

 ## Usage